19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 24\.—(1) Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
 68), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.

-(2) For the purpose of section 133 of the Criminal Procedure Code (Cap.
-68) and notwithstanding subsections (1) and (2) thereof, a Magistrate may take cognizance of an offence under this Act upon receiving a complaint in writing and signed by the Director-General or an authorised officer.
+(2) For the purpose of section 151 of the Criminal Procedure Code 2010, on receiving the complaint in writing and signed by the Director-General or an authorised officer, the Magistrate must proceed to issue a summons or warrant in accordance with section 153 of the Criminal Procedure Code 2010.

+[15/2010 wef 02/01/2011]

 ### Composition of offences